 Including outlaws, like John Dillinger and Bonnie and Clyde.
 Fords were the way to go…to jail, or worse.
 But the Ford’s 80 mph top speed likely prolonged the inevitable outcomes for a bit longer.

 Needless to say, the 1932 Ford “Deuce” quickly became an icon.
 The Ford hot rod scene had been around since the teens, when all sorts of trick parts to make a Model T fly, even at Indianapolis, became readily available.
 But the V8 was soon in another league altogether, as the classic post-war hot rod scene took off.
-At that point, finding cheap deuce roadsters or coupes was still easy, despite the fact that there weren’t all that many ’32 V8s built: some 180k (There was also a four cylinder Model B available too).
+At that point, finding cheap deuce roadsters or coupes was still easy, despite the fact that there weren’t all that many ’32 V8s built: some 180k (there was also a four cylinder Model B available too).
 And of those V8s, only some 7,400 were roadsters, although their survival rate was undoubtedly high.

 This is how they ended up, or in so many variations of the theme.

-The duece “highboy” roadster became an icon a long time ago, being the most desirable of the V8s as it was of course the lightest (2217 lbs).
+The deuce “highboy” roadster became an icon a long time ago, being the most desirable of the V8s as it was of course the lightest (2217 lbs).
 The ’33 Ford put on some weight, as would all subsequent model years.
 Horsepower did go up, to 85 in 1934.
 But undoubtedly, few of those ’32 hot rods still had their original engines, as later flatheads were easy to come by and much improved.

 When I first saw this red ’32 ahead of me in traffic, I assumed it would be another overly-perfect hot rod deuce, which has lost its appeal to me many decades ago.